Cubified/react-simple-scheduler/README.md

      # Or:
      $ yarn add --dev @cubified/react-simple-scheduler

-Minimal usage is as follows:
+Minimal usage of both modules is as follows:

 ```jsx
 import React, { useState } from "react";